doersino/markdeep-slides/README.md

 </script>
 ```

-Modify them to your liking, but don't decrease the font size too much (nobody wants to read novel-length slides).
+**Modify them to your liking**, but don't decrease the font size too much (nobody wants to read novel-length slides).
 Additionally, you can tweak some aspects of each theme by overriding CSS variables – take a look at the relevant file in `markdeep-slides/themes/`.

+### Exporting to PDF

+It's best to **use Chrome for generating a PDF version** of your slides – it respects the page size that's automatically specified in CSS based on your chosen aspect ratio (unlike all other browsers).
+In Chrome's print window, *set "Margins" to "None"* and *make sure to keep the "Background graphics" option enabled*.

 ## Contributing